 The California Reads Committee offers teacher-approved quarterly book recommendations for multiple age groups.
-View all recommendations for Grades 1-2.
+View all recommendations for Primary School.

 By Eric Velasquez